hviana/faster/README.md

 ## 🌟 Introduction

-**Faster** is a **fast and optimized middleware server** with an incredibly small codebase (~300 lines), built on top of Deno's native HTTP APIs **with no dependencies**.
-It includes a collection of useful middlewares:
+**Faster** is a **fast and optimized middleware server** with an incredibly small codebase (~300 lines), built on top of native HTTP APIs **with no dependencies**.
+It includes a collection of useful middlewares (Some are specific to Deno):

 - 📄 **Log file**
 - 🗂️ **Serve static**